DuplexLM/DuplexSurvey/README.md

 Figure 4: The full-duplex decision state machine: five states and eleven transitions.
 Each transition is labelled by its (T, I) trigger and the resulting R action.
 </div>

-TIR cells map directly to transitions: T3-I4-R2 → Speak → Dual → Listen; T3-I2-R1 and T3-I7-R5 → Speak → Dual → Speak; T5-I6-R3 → Listen → Wait → Listen.
+TIR cells map directly to transition traces.
+T3-I4-R2 becomes Speak → Dual → Listen; T3-I2-R1 and T3-I7-R5 become Speak → Dual → Speak; T5-I6-R3 becomes Listen → Wait → Listen.
+This gives builders and evaluators a shared language for failure analysis: "the model never enters Wait" or "the Dual → Speak transition confuses backchannel with interruption" is more actionable than saying the model has weak full-duplex ability.

 ## Frontiers and Conclusion

-Two frontiers: **data coverage** and **L3 architecture**.
-Public data still under-covers T4 concurrent speech and I7 third-party speech; L3 remains unrealized.
+The audit points to two frontiers. **Data coverage** is the first: architecture may make a state reachable, but public data still under-covers T4 concurrent speech and I7 third-party speech, so many systems cannot learn the hardest cells well. **L3 architecture** is the second: no published system has yet made Dual native to a shared latent representation.

-Together, T × I × R, the five-state FSM, and L0-L3 replace "is this full-duplex?" with a structured profile: cells covered, states reached, implementation layer.
+Together, T × I × R, the five-state FSM, and L0-L3 replace "is this full-duplex?" with a structured profile: cells covered, states reached, and implementation layer.
+The point is not just to survey existing systems, but to give future data construction, benchmarking, and model design a common coordinate system.

 ## Appendix: Public Resources